elisak/ecommerce-website/accessibility-testing-report.md

 ### {kayla}

-- {They completed the task as expected…}
+- {found the carts page}
-- {They had troubles completing a specific task…}
+- {had trouble finding/ getting to other pages}
 - etc.

 ### {Sasha}